 What is the difference between an examiner and a supervisor?

 You will have a supervisor for your independent project.
 The supervisor is employed by SLU and will act as your sounding board with regard to the formulation of the problem, the choice of method, the analysis of materials and the structure of the report.
+To facilitate planning and implementation you must write a work plan as soon as possible, following consultation with your supervisor.
+Here you find a template for the Independent project work plan.

 The supervisor and the examiner cannot be the same person.
 The supervisor submits the basis of assessment to the examiner, but it is the examiner who decides the grade.
+All independent projects will be checked for plagiarism (in Ouriginal) before being approved.

 How should the report be structured?
 What are the rules on the publication of my degree project?